gitlabhq/gitlabhq/doc/development/fe_guide/style_guide_js.md

 }
 ```

-On the other hand, if a class only needs to extend a third party/add event listeners in some specific cases, they should be inited oustside of the constructor.
+On the other hand, if a class only needs to extend a third party/add event listeners in some specific cases, they should be initialized oustside of the constructor.

 1. Prefer `.map`, `.reduce` or `.filter` over `.forEach`
 A forEach will most likely cause side effects, it will be mutating the array being iterated.
 Prefer using `.map`,